 - Identity Amnesia: Array is one of the Enigmas Merlin created to give magic to dragons and allow them to rise up against their oppressive creators.
 At some point, she lost her memories and was captured by Sherisha.

-- Me's a Crowd: Every time Array summons a new persona, it continues to exist in her mind, allowing her to summon again it whenever it's needed.
-There's currently over one hundred personalities in Array's head, all somehow working in sync with each other.
+- Me's a Crowd: Every time Array summons a new persona, it continues to exist in her mind, allowing her to summon it again whenever it's needed.
+There's currently over one hundred personalities in Array's head, all somehow working in sync with one another.

 - Morphic Resonance: All of Array's personas have pink hair; Shrike's were-cheetah forms have a mixture of pink and purple fur.

-- They also tend to resemble famous figures in the department of their talenta, for example, an archaeology personality looks like Gina.
+- They also tend to resemble famous figures in the departments of their talents.
+For example, an archaeology personality looks like Gina.

-- Pet the Dog / Even Evil Has Standards: Array becomes sympathetic to Brianna and Raphiel's various flavors of Cloning Blues while her judge and sheriff personas are throwing the book at her in Jade Realm, so she breaks Brianna out and figures out how to use her ability to create a new body for Raphiel.
-Of course, in exchange Array receives a pair of heroes in the right place to coincidentally stop Tirant from using a giant golem to conquer Jade (and ruining all her work subverting it for both of them).
+- Pet the Dog / Even Evil Has Standards: Array becomes sympathetic to Brianna and Raphiel's various flavors of Cloning Blues while her judge and sheriff personas are throwing the book at Brianna in Jade-Realm, so she breaks Brianna out and figures out how to use her ability to create a new body for Raphiel.
+Of course, in exchange, Array receives a pair of heroes in the right place to coincidentally stop Tirant from using a giant golem to conquer Jade (and ruining all her work subverting it for both of them).
 Plus, this apparently also helped Array create her were-cheetah persona, Shrike.

-- Phlebotinum Rebel: Freed from being a test subject for Sherisha, only to work against her (and the heroes who weren't able to go against her).
+- Phlebotinum Rebel: Freed from being a test subject for Sherisha, only to work against her (and the heroes who weren't able to go against Sherisha).

-- Power Perversion Potential: Has multiple bodies, all of which both love Tirant and can shapeshift to different women.
+- Power Perversion Potential: Has multiple bodies, all of whom both love Tirant and can shapeshift to different women.
 This has been noted in-universe.

 - Rescue Romance: When Sherisha found the amnesiac Summoner, she proceeded to spend years tearing off her body parts in the hope of creating her own magends.
 And since political connections and the law were on her side, no hero could stop her.
 Luckily, Tirant came across Array while trying to rob Sherisha's lab and rescued her.
 They've been in love ever since, and Array gained a healthy disrespect for the forces of law and order in the process.